Banff Jasper Collection

 After your snowshoeing adventures, spotting wildlife and stopping for photos along the trail, you’ve earned a trip to the spa.

-Soothe your winter-weary soul at the Willow Stream Spa in the Fairmont Banff Springs Hotel.
-The mineral pool is fit for royalty—the perfect way to end a no-fuss, high-class weekend.
+Soothe your winter-weary soul at the Fairmont Banff Springs Hotel.
+The mineral pool is fit for royalty — the perfect way to end a no-fuss, high-class weekend.
 If your budget is a bit tighter, head to the Upper Hot Springs Pool for an outdoor soak before heading home.

 Winter is long.
 Revel in it.
 With nothing to carry but a warm beverage and a memory of mineral pools and mountain views, you'll enjoy every minute.